iFreeon/secret-hitler-red-dawn-edition/README.md

 # Secret Hitler Red Dawn Edition
 Step into an era of heightened political tension and espionage with the Red Dawn Edition for the acclaimed social deduction game, Secret Hitler.

 This is a standalone game that tightens up elements of the expansions and adds a few new twists.
-The goal is to make SHRDE accessible to veterans and new players alike. and to consume.
-See the new rules here: https://github.com/iFreeon/secret-hitler-red-dawn-edition/blob/main/Secret_Hitler_Red_Dawn_Rules.md
+The goal is to make SHRDE more accessible to veterans and new players alike.
+This version has not been released yet, but you can see work in progress rules here: [SHRDE Rules](https://github.com/iFreeon/secret-hitler-red-dawn-edition/blob/main/Secret_Hitler_Red_Dawn_Rules.md)

 ## Design Principals
 1. Game setting is 1933 where liberal parties are trying to hold together a fragile republic.
 Historically this is one year before the establishment of the Third Reich.